FF-Plugins-Active/MeshOperations/README.md

 - Rename Object (AC_Rename)
 --------------------------------------------------------------------------------------------
 NOTICE !
 - This plugins created for internal CAD based simulation projects.
-- When UE5 is publised we will update it.
-Especially MovePivotToCenter (Because it is one of the most important part for us.)
+When UE5 is publised we will update it.
-- Also we can create new features when we saw Geometry Scripting and other native plugins.
+- We can create new features when we saw Geometry Scripting and other native plugins.
+- Issues are not active because we used EditableMesh for pivot movement.
+- PositionVertexBuffer, EditableMesh, Rename Object and Delete Empty Parents Recursive functions are not async because their definations requires "GameThread".
+But we did not delete AsyncTask and Delegates.
+Because they can help functions progessions.